Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Google, CC BY-SA 4.0, via Wikimedia Commons

-In 2016, Google launched its video chat mobile app—Google Duo as a means to replace Hangouts.
-With HD video calling even in low bandwidth, end-to-end encryption and the high accessibility of the brand, it proved to be quite a successful venture.
+Google launched its video calling app in 2016—Google Duo, to replace Hangouts.
+With HD video calling even in low bandwidth, end-to-end encryption and high brand accessibility, it proved to be quite a successful venture.

 Conclusion